Body Wisdom

 What I See in My Clients

-I notice the same thing in my massage room every September.
-Clients arrive feeling more tired than they realize, carrying stress not in their words but in their bodies: stiff necks, restless sleep, unfocused minds.
+I notice this same pattern in my massage room often.
+Clients arrive more tired than they realize, carrying stress not in their words but in their bodies: stiff necks, restless sleep, unfocused minds.

-This month’s featured treatment is designed to support that return to balance.
+This featured treatment is designed to support that return to balance.

 Focus Areas: